prem-thevar07/stone_paper_scissor_game_python_based/README.md

-This is a terminal based python game for playing stone paper scissor
+A terminal based python game for playing stone paper scissor